FirelyTeam/firely-docs-firely-server/configuration/db_mongo.rst

 .. note::
     When utilizing MongoDb transactions we strongly advise to use MongoDb v4.2 or higher.

-In Firely Server versions prior to v4.9 transactions were simulated for development and test purposes.
-From Firely Server v4.9 and onwards transactions using MongoDb are now fully supported.
+In Firely Server versions prior to v4.9.0 transactions were simulated for development and test purposes.
+From Firely Server v4.9.0 and onwards transactions using MongoDb are now fully supported.

 With MongoDb transactions, there are a few things to consider:

 #.
-Firely Server only uses transactions in the following cases:
+MongoDB supports transactions only for `Replica Sets` and `Sharded Clusters`.
+If you are running Firely Server on a MongoDb standalone instance you still will be able to upload a transaction bundle, but it will not be processed within a transaction.
+I.e.: if an exception occurs with a resource during processing the bundle, any previous resources will have been persisted to the database and not rolled back.
 #.
+Firely Server currently uses transactions in the following cases:

+    #.
 When uploading a transaction bundle.
     #.
 When performing a conditional delete that targets more than one resource.

 #.
-MongoDb transactions in Firely Server always use Read Concern `"snapshot"` and Write Concern `"majority"`, regardless of what was specified through the connection string.
+MongoDb transactions in Firely Server always use Read Concern `"snapshot"` and Write Concern `"majority"`.
 #.
-Please read the official MongoDb documentation for production considerations when using transactions: `MongoDb manual <https://www.mongodb.com/docs/manual/core/transactions-production-consideration/>`_
-#.
-Using the correct Read and Write Concern for your MongoDb replica set is very important:

-    #.
-For PSA (Primary-Secondary-Arbiter) replica sets the Write Concern should be `"w=1"`
-    #.
-For PSS (Primary-Secondary-Secondary) replica sets the Write Concern should be `"w=majority"`
-    #.
-Choosing the right Read Concern level is dependent on your use case, you should try and test what works best for you.
-    #.
-The Read and Write Concern can be set through the connection string in Firely Server, for example: `"mongodb+srv://fs-cluster0.mongodb.net/firely?w=majority&readConcernLevel=local"`

-#.
 MongoDb imposes a transaction runtime limit of `60s`.
 For self-hosted MongoDb instances you can modify this limit using `"transactionLifetimeLimitSeconds"`.
 However, for MongoDb Atlas deployments this limit cannot be changed.
 #.
 Although MongoDb transactions are supported as early as v4.0, please be aware of the following issue.
 In MongoDb v4.0 all write operations are contained in a single oplog entry.
 The oplog entry for the transaction must be within the BSON document size limit of 16MB.
 For v4.2+ every write operation gets its own oplog entry.
 This removes the 16MB total size limit for a transaction imposed by the single oplog entry for all its write operations.
 Note that each single oplog entry still has a limit of 16 MB.
 We highly recommend in using MongoDb v4.2 or higher when using transactions.
+#.
+Please read the official MongoDb documentation for production considerations when using transactions: `MongoDb manual <https://www.mongodb.com/docs/manual/core/transactions-production-consideration/>`_

 Tips and hints for using MongoDb for Firely Server
 --------------------------------------------------